recicleUSP/APP-Doador/README.md

   </a>
 </p>

-# Ecodive App
+# Recicle-APP-Doador
-Ecodive is a project created with React, Expo and TypeScript to help recycling donors to match recycling pickers.
+Recicle-APP-Doador is a project created with React, Expo and TypeScript to help recycling donors to match recycling pickers.

 ## Links
 + <a href="https://www.figma.com/file/xsF6PknU3niy6Zae7vLHYg/Recicle%2B?node-id=0%3A1">Prototype</a>